scottjacksonx/mobile-dl/README.md

 ##Setup

+If you know a little Unix, setting mobile-dl up will be super-easy.
 First, here's what you need.
-Most people already have this stuff, but I just want to be clear.
+Most people who are going to see this project already have this stuff, but I just want to be clear.
 You need:

 - a home computer with a Unix-y environment ([Cygwin](http://www.cygwin.com/) will do if you're on Windows)
 - [Python](http://python.org) 2.6+ (or an earlier version of Python with `json` installed)